 Will there be a sandbox mode where you can try all vehicles and just play around with the destruction.
 Yes, each environment will have a separate sandbox mode with plenty of stuff to play with.

 Will there be support for modding and level editing?

 We are planning to support modding, such as, custom assets, levels and scripting.
 It will not be in the first Early Access release though.

 Levels are created in our custom editor.
 Most assets are made in MagicaVoxel

 Will there be VR support?

-No, I have no plans for VR support.
-In part because it would be hard to optimize the game enough to run in VR and in part because I don't think the concept of the game would work that well in VR.
+No, we have no plans for VR support.
+In part because it would be hard to optimize the game enough to run in VR and in part because we don't think the concept of the game would work that well in VR.

 What game engine are you using?